nhsconnect/FHIR-ODS-API/pages/design/build_code_organization.md

 tags: [rest, fhir, code ,development]
 sidebar: accessrecord_rest_sidebar
 permalink: build_code_organization.html
 summary: A set of organization examples that use different technologies to perform a search.
-This includes HAPI, Java, C#, .NET and Java.
+This includes HAPI, Java, C# and .NET.
 ---

 ## 1. Organization Search Example ##